wellrestedphp/wellrested/docs/source/uri-templates.rst

 URI Templates
 =============

-WellRESTed allows you to register middleware with a router using URI Templates, based on the URI Templates defined in `RFC 6570`_.
+WellRESTed allows you to register handlers with a router using URI Templates, based on the URI Templates defined in `RFC 6570`_.
 These templates include variables (enclosed in curly braces) which are extracted and made available to the dispatched middleware.

 Reading Variables
 ^^^^^^^^^^^^^^^^^